polypheny/Polypheny-DB/README.md

 ## Contributing ##
 We highly welcome your contributions to Polypheny-DB.
 If you would like to contribute, please fork the repository and send us a pull request with your changes.
 Please consult our [Admin Repository](https://github.com/polypheny/Admin) for guidelines and additional information.

+Please note we have a [code of conduct](https://github.com/polypheny/Admin/blob/master/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ## Acknowledgements
 The Polypheny-DB project is supported by the Swiss National Science Foundation (SNSF) under the contract no. 200021_172763.